 Are you looking for some fun creative ways to entertain your little ones?
 How about letting them be farmers, at home, for a day?
 From making your own tractor and animals to ‘feeding the hens’ and ‘gathering the eggs’, there’s guaranteed fun with this cute farm craft for kids.

 If you’re looking for some simple crafts for toddlers and preschoolers, that allow for creative role play time, then these paper tractor and farm animals are are just the thing.
-Here’s how to make:
+And we’ve got free templates for you to download so you can make your own!

 You Will Need: